Washington Monument: Excavation and initial construction

 The cornerstone was laid with great ceremony on July 4, 1848.
 The ceremony began with a parade of dignitaries in carriages, marching troops, fire companies, and benevolent societies.
-A long oration was delivered by the Speaker of the House of Representatives Robert C. Winthrop.
+A long oration was delivered by Robert C. Winthrop, the speaker of the House of Representatives.
 Subsequently, workers excavated the site, laid the cornerstone on the prepared bed, and laid the original foundation around and on top of the cornerstone.
 Construction of its massive walls began in 1849.
 Regarding modern claims of slave labor being used in construction, Washington Monument historian John Steele Gordon stated "I can't say for certain, but the stonemasonry was pretty highly skilled, so it's unlikely that slaves would've been doing it.
 The stones were cut by stonecutters, which is highly skilled work; and the stones were hoisted by means of steam engines, so you'd need a skilled engineer and foreman for stuff like that.
 Tending the steam engine, building the cast-iron staircase inside—that wasn't grunt work. ...
 The early quarries were in Maryland, so slave labor was undoubtedly used to quarry and haul the stone".
 Abraham Riesman, who quoted Gordon, states "there were plenty of people who worked as skilled laborers while enslaved in antebellum America.
 Indeed, there were enslaved people who worked as stonemasons.
 So the possibility remains that there were slaves who performed some of the necessary skilled labor for the monument."
 According to historian Jesse Holland, it is very likely that African American slaves were among the construction workers, given that slavery prevailed in Washington and its surrounding states at that time, and slaves were commonly used in public and private construction.

 During the second phase, it is unlikely that slave labor was used, as every stone laid required dressing and polishing by a skilled stonemason.
 This includes the iron staircase which was constructed 1885–86.
 That the stonecutters in the quarry were slaves is confirmed because all quarry workers were slaves during the construction of the United States Capitol during the 1790s.
 However, most of the first phase's construction only required unskilled manual labor.
 No information survives concerning the method used to lift stones that weighed several tons each during the first phase, whether by a manual winch or a steam engine.
 The surviving information concerning slaves that built the core of the United States Capitol during the 1790s is not much help.
 At the time, the District of Columbia outside of Georgetown was sparsely populated so the federal government rented slaves from their owners who were paid a fee for their slaves' normal daily labor.
 Any overtime for Sundays, holidays, and nights was paid directly to the slaves which they could use for daily needs or to save to buy their freedom.
 Conversely, the first phase of the monument was constructed by a private entity, the Washington National Monument Society.